vmallet/ida-plugins/README.md

 * [MrsPicky](https://github.com/patois/mrspicky): An IDAPython decompiler script that helps auditing calls to the memcpy() and memmove() functions.<br>
 _Updated: 2019 12 18 &nbsp;&nbsp; Language: Python_

+* [msdnGrab](https://github.com/eugeneching/msdn-grab): Allows a user to grab documentation from online MSDN for a given function name in IDA, and import the documentation as a repeatable comment for that function.
+Handles queries for the Win32 API and C/C++.<br>
+_Updated: 2012 07 22 &nbsp;&nbsp; Language: Python_

 * [MSDN Helper](https://github.com/Z-Rantom/IMH): This tool will help you to get to Offline MSDN help while using IDA Pro.<br>
 _Updated: 2016 09 05_